 OakBirdPop is an interactive tool to inform land managers and others in the Pacific Northwest in the planning and implementation of oak habitat management and restoration actions.
 The goal is to help assess the projected population response of 31 oak-associated bird species to oak habitat changes.
 OakBirdPop serves as an interactive supplement to the Land Manager’s Guide to Bird Habitat and Populations in Oak Ecosystems of the Pacific Northwest.

-For landowners in our focal region interested in learning more about funding oak restoration projects on private property, see the current handout with background and contact information about current programs.
+For landowners in our focal region interested in learning more about funding oak restoration projects on private property, see the handout with background and contact information about recent programs.